Anniversaries are a moment to reflect on the many insights available from the past but also a chance to look at what they may mean for the future.

 Nearly 60 years ago, the Newsom Report proposed innovative recommendations, but some of the problems the report highlighted are challenges that policymakers are still grappling with today.

-At the start of 2022, it is interesting to look back at how education policy debate has evolved, and at the warning of Half of Our Future:
+Now we're in a new millennium, it is interesting to look back at how education policy debate has evolved, and at the warning of Half of Our Future:

 There is no time to waste… our future is in their hands.
 We must see that it is in good hands.